 But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you —see that you also excel in this grace of giving.
 (2 Corinthians 8:7)

-We hope that every member of our church community will give by standing order/direct-debit – even if it is a small amount.
-This will help us plan our spending and giving.
+This is by far the best way to give to the mission of the church.
+We hope that every member of our church community that is able will give by standing order/direct-debit – even if it is a small amount.
+The reason why it is so good is that it helps us plan our spending and giving.
+Such giving can either be direct to our Bank account or through The Parish Giving Scheme.

-You can give one-off donations simply by writing a cheque made payable to ‘UPLYME PCC’ and sending it to Treasurer, Uplyme Church, Pound Lane, Uplyme, Devon DT7 3TT.
-Alternatively, you can do a single bank transfer using the details on the standing order/bank details information sheet.
+You can give one-off donations simply by writing a cheque made payable to ‘UPLYME PCC’ and sending it c/o The Treasurer, Uplyme Church, Pound Lane, Uplyme, Devon DT7 3TT.
+Alternatively, you can do a single bank transfer using the bank details outlined above.
+If you would like to give to a particular project – e.g. Building Development then please let us know.
+There is also a “Donate” button on our website.

 Legacies

 Some people choose to leave money to the mission and ministry of Uplyme Church in their wills and this is a lovely thing.
-If you would like to leave a legacy to the church then please contact our treasurer Neil Pullinger via the Church Office on 01297 444499.
+If you would like to leave a legacy to the church then please contact our treasurer Sharyn Walker (01297 444811) or Nicky Davies (Vicar) on 07931 413629 to discuss further.

 The Mission

-Did you know that as well as being a worshipping community, the Church of Engand is the biggest voluntary organisation in the country?
-Many, people, when they think of the church, think of us as being ‘after your money’.
-Unfortunately, the church hasn’t helped matters by having things like jumble sales ‘in aid of the church’.
-Yes, the diocese has inherited a few nice buildings and has some capital tied up in assets, but Bishops don’t get paid any more than your local vicar!
-Contrary to popular belief, the Church of England is not rolling in cash.
+Did you know that as well as being a worshipping community, the Church of England is the biggest voluntary organisation in the country?
+People often think of the church as being wealthy.
+Although the diocese has inherited some nice buildings and has some capital tied up in assets, Bishops are not paid any more than your local vicar.

 However, we do need money to do all the good works that we do in the community – from direct work with children and young people, our work in the local schools, our services to those getting married and the bereaved, our pastoral support of those in need in our community, and our wider support for those in need in the world.
 As a registered charity, our accounts are public and you can see how and where we spend our money.